My Uncle Battled Mental Illness Before Coronavirus. Hopefully His Death Reminds Us to Honor the Overlooked

 When I called two of my cousins to talk about Stephen’s passing, they both shared, unprompted, their guilt.
 For not visiting him at the home more often, for being content to pretty much see him once a year, on Christmas Eve.
 “I’m really kicking myself,” says James O’Connell, a New York City public school teacher who lives in Queens.
 “How hard would it have been for me to get in the car and drive 25 minutes over to Riverdale to see him?”

-If James is kicking himself, I’ve holding a hammer over my head.
+If James is kicking himself, I’m holding a hammer over my head.
 Stephen and I lived in the same neighborhood.
 Park Gardens is a two-minute drive away from me.
 It’s essentially across the street from where my oldest son played dozens of Little League games.
 I could have brought him and his younger brother by the home on occasion, to brighten Stephen’s day.
 And I never visited my uncle in the nearly six years we lived near each other.
 Not once.

 But at least Stephen had a family who cared for him, relatives he could entertain on Christmas.
 At least he had Social Worker, and the rest of his nursing home staff, to engage with.
 At least he had friends to flirt with.
 Despite overseeing a facility overcome by fear of the coronavirus, and despite worrying about their own safety, his health care workers looked after him, until he took his final breath.
 COVID-19 has taken an untold number of people far more forgotten than Stephen Gregory.